Spotting Cashier’s Check Scams and Fraud

 How can I verify if a cashier’s check is real?

-You can inspect a cashier’s check for obvious signs that it’s a fake, like a missing payee name, a fake bank name, and incorrect amounts.
-But if you’re dealing with a more sophisticated fake cashier’s check, your best bet is to find the bank online, call their customer service number, and ask them to confirm the check’s authenticity.
+You can inspect a cashier’s check for obvious signs that it’s a fake, like a missing payee name, a fake bank name, or an incorrect amount.
+If you’re dealing with a more sophisticated cashier’s check scam, your best bet is to find the bank’s official website and call the online customer service number to verify the check’s authenticity.

 What happens if you deposit a fake cashier’s check?